richrdkng/github-template/.github/ISSUE_TEMPLATE/08_CHORE.md

 ---
 name: "\U0001f9f9 Chore"
 about: Changes to the build process or auxiliary tools and libraries such as documentation generation.
-title: 'chore(scope?): short, imperative, tense description of the change'
+title: 'chore(scope?): SHORT, IMPERATIVE, tense description of the change'
 labels: 'enhancement'
 assignees: ''